-It all began when LARA announced it would stop facilitating CMS reimbursement for counselling services.
+It began when LARA announced it would stop facilitating CMS reimbursement – counselling should be licensed for CMS compliance.
 Instantly, the industry was in an uproar.
-Overnight, a facebook group gained thousands of members eager to actively lobby legislators.
+Overnight, a Facebook group attracted thousands of local counselors eager to lobby legislators.

 The bill passed, was signed, and jubilation ensued.

 Three years have passed, and once again, the promises remain elusive.
-The most active concerns in the LPC facebook group remain CMS refusal to reimburse.
-Only now, the second concern is how much time billing takes from patient care.
+CMS refusal to reimburse remains the most active concern in the Michigan LPC facebook group.
+Second in line: the time billing takes from patient care.